ARM Institute Hosts Discovery Workshops to Generate Roadmap for AI Applications in Robotics for Manufacturing

 The report also identifies the need for partnerships to win the AI race.
-Since 2017, the DoD sponsored Advanced Robotics for Manufacturing (ARM) Institute has catalyzed robotics and workforce solutions to strengthen the U.S. industrial base.
+Since 2017, the DoD sponsored Advanced Robotics for Manufacturing (ARM) Institute, a robotics institute, has catalyzed robotics and workforce solutions to strengthen the U.S. industrial base.
 Several ARM Institute-funded technology projects developed by ARM Consortium members have already started to leverage AI in areas such as Human-Robot Interaction (HRI), Path Planning, Inspection, Mobility, and Control.
 With ARM Institute projects organically incorporating AI into their work, the Institute is well positioned to take a leadership position in support of our national strategy.

 The ARM Institute’s Strategy and Workshop Process

 Leveraging its public-private partnership of close to 300 organizations and four Defense Manufacturing Communities (DMCs), The ARM Institute plans to be a key part of the strategy to get the Nation AI-Ready by 2025.
 To continue building on the Institute’s existing momentum in AI, the ARM Institute has invited a group of thought leaders representing industry, government, and academia to participate in an AI Discovery Workshop.
 The workshop process consists of four interactive session that will be conducted over a four-week period throughout April 2021.

 The workshop will focus on answering four key questions, exploring how AI can be used used to enhance robotic technologies to improve manufacturing processes and capabilities: